acharpen/yac-rdom/README.md

 # YAC-rdom

-Rdom is a minimalistic yet powerful reactive library.
+YAC-rdom is a minimalistic yet powerful reactive library for creating user interfaces.
+It guarantees that when your state updates only the code that depends on it runs.